 So, what impression does the Cannondale Canvas Neo leave on you?

-If you asked us, we think this bike is one of the best bikes available for daily urban use.
+If you asked us, we think this bike is one of the best e bikes available for daily urban use.
+And if you are looking for newest Cannondale all road e-bike read this article.

 It is full of practical features that are suited for urban operation.
 From a pair of fenders and lights to a kickstand and incredible carrying capacity, you’ll be able to run your daily errands efficiently.